Further vs Farther|Difference, Meaning & Examples

 Additionally Further Kansas City has the world’s first women’s professional soccer stadium.
 Further, its NFL team won the Super Bowl.

-Further or farther for distance
+Farther or further for distance

 Further or farther as adjectives for distance examples